medvedevgroup/SibeliaZ/README.md

 * A GCC compiler supporting C++11
 * Intel TBB library properly installed on your system.
 In other words, G++ should be able to find TBB libs (future releases will not depend on TBB)
+* GNU Parallel

+The easiest way to install the dependencies is to use a package management system, for APT on Debian systems they correspond to the following packages:

+* git
+* cmake
+* libtbb-dev
+* parallel

 Once you installed the things above, do the following: